Public lending right

 A public lending right (PLR) is a program intended to either compensate authors for the potential loss of sales from their works being available in public libraries or as a governmental support of the arts, through support of works available in public libraries, such as books, music and artwork.

 Thirty-five countries have a PLR program, and others are considering adopting one.
 Canada, the United Kingdom, Ireland, all the Scandinavian countries, Germany, Austria, Belgium, the Netherlands, Israel, Australia, Malta and New Zealand currently have PLR programmes.
 There is ongoing debate in France about implementing one.
 There is also a move towards having a Europe-wide PLR programme administered by the European Union.

 In the United States the Authors Guild began a campaign in support of the PLR in 2018.

 The first PLR programme was initiated in Denmark in 1941.
 However, it was not properly implemented until 1946 due to World War II.
 The idea spread slowly from country to country and many nations' PLR programs are quite recent developments.

 National variations

 PLR programmes vary from country to country.
 Some, like Germany and the Netherlands, have linked PLR to copyright legislation and have made libraries liable to pay authors for every book in their collection.
 Other countries do not connect PLR to copyright.

 In Denmark, the current programme is considered a type of governmental support of the arts, not reimbursement of potential lost sales.
 Types of works supported are books, music, and visual artworks, created and published in Denmark, and available in public and school libraries.

 In the UK, authors Brigid Brophy and Maureen Duffy spearheaded a campaign to achieve a public lending right, following on from John Brophy's original notion in the 1950s of 'The Brophy Penny'.
-The UK PLR scheme was established with the Public Lending Right Act 1979 which was further expanded in 1982.
+The UK PLR scheme was established with thePublic Lending Right Act 1979 which was further expanded in 1982.
 It was incorporated into the British Library in 2013.
+The scheme was administered from 1991 to 2014 by Registrar James Parker.